Smart3DLiDAR/ICESat-2-Photon-Denoising/README.md

 # ICESat-2-Photon-Denoising
 This code is a method for progressive noise photon removal from ICESat-2 data based on different types of noise characteristics; this method includes three main steps: ⅰ) Isolated noise photons removal based on a multi-thresholding strategy, ⅱ) Adaptive calculation of terrain slopes and removal of low-density clustered noise photons, and  ⅲ) Outer clustered noise photons removal based on the box plots analysis.

-More detailed information about the code can be found in the article " Progressive noise photons removal from ICESAT-2 data based on the characteristics of different types of noise"
+More detailed information about the algorithm and code implementation can be found in the article “Progressive noise photons removal from ICESAT-2 data based on the characteristics of different types of noise” by Hui et al. (2025), published in GIScience & Remote Sensing (Vol. 62, Issue 1).

-If you use this code, please remember to cite this paper.
+If you use this code, please be sure to cite the following paper:
+Hui, Z., Zhang, L., Jin, S., Chen, W., Cheng, P., & Ziggah, Y. Y. (2025).
+Progressive noise photons removal from ICESAT-2 data based on the characteristics of different types of noise.
+GIScience & Remote Sensing, 62(1). https://doi.org/10.1080/15481603.2025.2507985

 # Code structure